mohithsarma/nextjs-tutorial/README.md

     - makes the dx better
 - the root layout has been changed to include a header and footer
     - the header and footer just have header and footer text and a simple padding to pop the color
+- Added custom layout.tsx for [productId] folder
+    - as this is only run at the productId next routes it will not affect other routes.

 ### available Routes
 *    [http://localhost:3000/](http://localhost:3000/)